 All vaccine candidates are heavily scrutinized in clinical trials and by Health Canada.
 The approval process is rigorous.
 Even after approval, Health Canada and the Public Health Agency of Canada continue to monitor the safety and effectiveness of vaccines.

 Health Canada recommends those who have experienced anaphylaxis should avoid the vaccine only if they’ve had an allergic reaction to the first dose of the two-dose regime, or those allergic to one of the components.
-The National Advisory Committee on Immunization recommends women who are pregnant or breastfeeding should also avoid the vaccine.
-If you have specific questions regarding your eligibility, ask your doctor.
+Individuals with severe allergies unrelated to vaccines, such as people with food allergies, can be vaccinated for COVID-19.

 Pfizer and Moderna are both mRNA vaccines.
-After receiving a mRNA vaccine, your body makes a protein to trick your body into thinking it’s infected.
-Your body generates an antibody, an immune response it will remember if it encounters the virus in the future.
+After receiving a mRNA vaccine, your body makes a protein that mimics part of the SARS-CoV-2 virus, to trick your body into thinking it’s infected.
+Your body responds by generating an immune response, which includes producing antibodies.
+Part of the immune response will also remember if it encounters the virus in the future, helping to fight off future infection.
 While this is a new vaccine, it is not new technology.
 The messenger RNA response has been used for other medical treatments.
+You can not contract COVID-19 from the vaccine.

 Yes.
 Ontario’s doctors trust the COVID-19 vaccines because they are safe and they work.
 We encourage the public to receive the vaccine when they are able to.
 Ask your doctor to learn more.